THE ANTECEDENTS OF TRUE REVIVAL (Part 1)

 The Lord Jesus said to His disciples, “Our friend Lazarus sleeps, but I go that I may wake him up.”
 (John 11:11 NKJV).

-Although Lazarus was now dead and buried, decomposing and stinking in the cave; Jesus still loved him and called him “friend.”
-Jesus didn’t love Lazarus less in death than He loved him while he was full of life and vigour.
+Although Lazarus was now dead and buried, decomposing and stinking in the cave, Jesus still loved him and called him “friend.”
+Jesus didn’t love Lazarus less in death than He loved him while he was full of life and vigor.
 What an agape love!